MolyNews

 Memorials, tombs, and effigies

-Sir William Molyneaux is buried at Canterbury Cathedral 1290.
+Ancestor Sir William Molyneaux is buried at Canterbury Cathedral 1290.
 His effigy lies at St. Helen’s Church, Sefton, England.
-Sir William is carrying a shield with the carved Cross Moline, crest from coat of arms for the Molyneaux family.
+Sir William is carrying a shield with the carved Cross Moline, crest from the coat of arms for the Molyneaux family.

 I have walked the ruins of Acre, Israel, with a learned Israeli guide.
 And here, in a church in England, I stand over the effigy of a man who fought at Acre in 1271 and 1272 as one of the knights supporting England’s King Edward I.